Desmodesmus

 Desmodesmus is a genus of green algae in the family Scenedesmaceae.
-It is the only chlorophyll-containing organism known to have caused human infections in immunocompetent individuals.
-All known cases involved open injuries occurring in fresh water.

 Morphology

 Desmodesmus consists of colonies of two, four, eight or 16 cells arranged in a row.
 Cells are ellipsoidal to ovoid, joined to each other by their longer sides.
 The terminal cells of a colony (and sometimes the medial cells as well) are usually armed with spines.
 Cell walls may also be covered in ridges, warts, and net-like structures.
 Cells contain one parietal chloroplast, containing one pyrenoid.

 Desmodesmus species usually produce colonies of more than one cell, but single cells (unicells) may be found as well.
 These single cells may be confused with Lagerheimia, a genus of single-celled algae.

 The cell wall of Desmodesmus consists of an outer layer with a net-like structure, with "rosettes" of tubes underneath.
 These structures are not visible under light microscopy, and only become visible under a scanning electron microscope (SEM) or transmission electron microscope.